vultr/terraform-provider-vultr/website/docs/r/dns_record.html.markdown

 The following attributes are exported:

 * `id` - ID associated with the record.
-* `data` - IP Address of the server the domain is associated with.
+* `data` - IP Address of the instance the domain is associated with.
 * `domain` - Name of the DNS Domain this record will belong to.
 * `name` - Name for this record (Can be subdomain).
 * `type` - Type of record.